mliszcz/msc-thesis/presentations/defense/defense.md

     * all calls are passed to the underlying connector,

-* Written with ES2015 - maintainable, clean design, modular code,
+* Written with ES2015 - maintainable, clean design, modular code.

 ---

-# TangoJS architecture - *connector* (backend client)
+# TangoJS architecture (2/4) - *connector* (backend client)

 * A plugin for accessing TANGO infrastructure,

-* integrates browser with TANGO,
+* Integrates browser with TANGO,

-* default connector uses mTango on server side,
+* Default connector uses mTango on server side,

 * *mtango-connector* client is implemented with Fetch API,

-* requires mTango to be configured with CORS support,
+* Requires mTango to be configured with CORS support,

-* possible other implementations (e.g. with WebSocket),
+* Possible other implementations (e.g. with WebSocket),

-* responsible for user authentication and authorization.
+* Responsible for user authentication and authorization.

 ---

-# TangoJS architecture - *web-components*
+# TangoJS architecture (3/4) - *web-components*

 * A collection of widgets inspired by Taurus library,